ItzelZarate/itzelzarate.github.io/index.md

 Previously, I worked in the telecommunications sector where I planned the 5G technology upgrade of more than 300 sites in the US and Canada together with project managers, construction managers and field technicians.
 This experience was rewarding because I knew I was part of the release of one of the latest telecommunications technologies and I was helping people get connected.

+Currently, I'm looking for the perfect position to continue my journey into data science.
+In parallel, I'm continuing to learn technologies relevant to the field, developing personal projects, and last but not least, polishing my German skills.

 ---